Course Outline

 Requirements

-- Proficiency in programming languages such as C, C++, and Fortran
+- Proficiency in programming languages including C, C++, and Fortran

 - Programmers